Small-large subgroups of locally compact Abelian Polish groups: Null but non-meager subgroups

 Next we claim that the dual group $\hat{H}$ of $H$ is infinite.
 Assume on the contrary that $\hat{H}$ is finite.
 Then it is compact, thus the dual $\hat{\hat{H}}$ of $\hat{H}$ would be discrete (by \cite[1.2.5]{Ru}).
 But by the Pontryagin Duality Theorem (\cite[1.7.2]{Ru}) $\hat{\hat{H}}$ is isomorphic to $H$ which was not discrete, a contradiction.

-Now, by \cite[1.7.2]{Ru}, and \cite[2.1.2]{Ru} groups of the form $H/C$ (where $C$ is a closed subgroup) are the same (isomorphic as topological groups) as dual groups of closed subgroups of $\hat{H}$.
-This means that having a subgroup $L \leq \hat{H}$ guarantees that there is a closed subgroup $C \leq H$ such that the quoptient group
+Now, by \cite[1.7.2]{Ru}, and \cite[2.1.2]{Ru} groups of the form $H/C$ (where $C$ is a closed subgroup) are the same (isomorphic as topological groups) as dual groups of the closed subgroups of $\hat{H}$.
+This means that having a closed subgroup $L \leq \hat{H}$ guarantees that there is a closed subgroup $C \leq H$ such that the quotient group

+(Note that each subgroup of $\hat{H}$ is automatically closed, since according to \cite[1.2.5]{Ru} the compactness of $H$ implies that $\hat{H}$ is discrete.)
 Now using \cite[Thm.
-2.16]{elektoth}, and by the infiniteness of $\hat{H}$, we obtain that $\hat{H}$ has a subgroup (let's say $L$) isomorphic to either \begin{enumerate}[(i)] \item $\mathbb{Z}$, or \item $\oplus_{i \in \omega} G_i$ where each $G_i$ is a finite group of at least two elements, or \item the quasicyclic group $C_{p^\infty}$ for some prime $p$. \end{enumerate}
+2.16]{elektoth}, and the infiniteness of $\hat{H}$, we obtain that $\hat{H}$ has a subgroup (let's say $L$) isomorphic to either \begin{enumerate}[(i)] \item $\mathbb{Z}$, or \item $\oplus_{i \in \omega} G_i$ where each $G_i$ is a finite group of at least two elements, or \item the quasicyclic group $C_{p^\infty}$ for some prime $p$. \end{enumerate}